everybytesystems/dhis2-dataflow-sdk/CONTRIBUTING.md

 - **Release notes**
 - **GitHub contributors** section

-Thank you for contributing to the DHIS2 DataFlow SDK! 🎉
+Thank you for contributing to the DHIS2 EBSCore SDK! 🎉